crspybits/SharedImages/Pods/SyncServer/README.md

 [Client code](https://github.com/crspybits/SyncServer-iOSClient/tree/dev/Client): The iOS client interface to the SyncServer server.

+This project must be built with at least Xcode 10.

 [Jazzy documentation on this iOS SyncServer client interface](https://crspybits.github.io/iOS-Client-Docs/)

 [Example code](https://github.com/crspybits/SyncServer-iOSClient/tree/dev/Example): An example of using this iOS client, along with tests for the Client interface.